keboola/connection-docs/transformations/index.md

 * TOC
 {:toc}

-*To create your first transformation, and to see how Transformations are an integral part of the KBC workflow, go to our [Getting Started tutorial](/tutorial/manipulate/).*
+*To create your first transformation, and to see how Transformations are an integral part of the Keboola Connection workflow, go to our [Getting Started tutorial](/tutorial/manipulate/).*

 **Transformations** allow you to manipulate data in your project.
 They are the tasks you want to perform